Roller Derby Dolls

 RE-SCREENING on ABC2, 10:00pm Wednesday 14th July 2010

-Trailer on YouTube!!
+TRAILER on YouTube!!

 "Is there anything more appealing than women belting the bejezus out of each other?"
 Gordon Farrer, The Age